-Lead Agency: Township Administration Supporting Agencies: County, NJOEM and FEMA Hazard(s) of Concern: Dam Failure, Disease Outbreak, Drought, Earthquake, Extreme Temperature, Flood, Severe Weather, Severe Winter Weather, Wildfire Description of the Problem: Critical facilities lack back up power source.
-Description of the Solution: The Township will obtain and install backup power sources (generators) at critical facilities to ensure continuation of critical functions during power outages.
-Estimated Cost: High Potential Funding Sources: FEMA BRIC, HMGP, Municipal Budget Implementation Timeline: 5 years Goals Met: 1, 6, 7 Benefits: The Township will be able to provide a continued safe, local location for residents to cool or warm themselves during extreme temperature or severe winter weather events.
-Impact on Socially Vulnerable Populations: Socially vulnerable populations in need of warming or cooling will utilize the centers; furthermore, those with needs tied into power consumption (oxygen tanks, dialysis, etc.) will require a power source.
-Socially vulnerable populations also may be reliant on points of distribution for resources before, during, or after a hazard event.
-Impact on Future Development: N/A Impact on Critical Facilities/Lifelines: Locations identified in this action are critical facilities.
-These facilities may need an emergency generator to provide continued assistance to vulnerable populations.
-Impact on Capabilities: The action would create a new capa bility for the Township.
-Climate Change Considerations: Climate change is likely to increase the intensity and frequency of many climate related disaster events.
-This action provides a safe location with air conditioning and heat for residents and visitors to locate to during hazard events.
-Mitigation Category Structure and Infrastructure Project CRS Category Emergency Services Emergency Services Priority Medium Action Evaluation Alternatives: No Action Current problem continues Solar Panels Weather dependent and costly
+Lead Agency: Township Administration Supporting Agencies: County, NJOEM and FEMA Hazard(s) of Concern: Dam Failure, Disease Outbreak, Drought, Earthquake, Extreme Temperature, Flood, Severe Weather, Severe Winter Weather, Wildfire Description of the Problem: The Township Hall, a critical facility, lacks a back-up power source.
+Description of the Solution: The Township will obtain and install backup power sources (generators) at the Township Hall to ensure continuation of critical functions during power outages.
+Estimated Cost: High Potential Funding Sources: HMGP, BRIC, USDA Community Facilities Grant Program, Emergency Management Performance Grants (EMPG) Program, Municipal Budget Implementation Timeline: 5 years Goals Met: 1, 6, 7 Benefits: This action protects public health and safety and ensures continued operation of a critical facility and its essential functions during a power outage.
+Impact on Socially Vulnerable Populations: Protection of critical facilities provides an opportunity for first responders, utility workers, and emergency managers to stage and deploy resources to vulnerable and hazard prone areas.
+Impact on Future Development: This action results in protection of a critical facility that could support future development.
+Impact on Critical Facilities/Lifelines: This action protects public health and safety and ensures continued operation of a critical facility and its essential functions during a power outage.
+Impact on Capabilities: This action ensures continuity of operations to maintain capabilities.
+Climate Change Considerations: Climate change is likely to increase severe weather events such as flooding, wind, and extreme temperatures that result in power failures.
+This action accounts for a likely increase in power failure events.
+Mitigation Category Structure and Infrastructure Project CRS Category Emergency Services Priority Medium Action Evaluation No Action Current problem continues Alternatives: Solar Panels Weather dependent and costly Mobile Generator May lack sufficient power supply or run time